UPCOMING SVIOA EVENTS

 PLEASE REMEMBER OUR 7TH TRADITION

 OA is self-supporting through our own contributions.
 While telephone and virtual meetings may have few if any direct expenses, our 7th Tradition reminds us of the importance of supporting our Fellowship as a whole.
 Intergroup, Region 2, and the World Service Office needs our support to help carry the message to other compulsive overeaters.
-For further information about meetings and the 7th Tradition or to make a donation, go here.
+For further information about meetings and the 7th Tradition or to make a contribution, visit our Contribute page.